Internet Banking Security

 Fraudsters will commonly use a type of Internet piracy called "phishing."
 In a typical Phishing case, you'll receive an email that appears to be from South Shore Bank.
 In some cases, the email may appear to come from a government agency, including the FDIC.
 The email will probably warn you of a serious problem that requires your immediate attention.
 It may use phrases, such as "Immediate attention required," or "Please contact us immediately about your account."
 The email will then encourage you to click on a button to go to the Bank's website.
 In a phishing scam, you could be redirected to a fictitious website that may look exactly like the Bank's site.
 In other situations, it may be the Bank's actual website.
 In those cases, a pop-up window will quickly appear for the purpose of harvesting your login authentication credentials.
 In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a real financial institution, such as your mother's maiden name or your place of birth.
 If you provide the requested information, you may find yourself the victim of identity theft, which can lead to malicious activity such as Internet banking account takeover.

-South Shore Bank has implemented strong preventative and monitoring controls within its Internet banking, bill payment, and cash management systems however in order to enhance our customer's internal security we recommend our customers implement their own controls to mitigate risks.
+South Shore Bank has implemented strong preventative and monitoring controls within its Internet banking, bill payment, and cash management systems however in order to enhance our client's internal security we recommend our clients implement their own controls to mitigate risks.
 Examples of controls you may want to consider implementing to mitigate the risks of account takeover and fraudulent account activities are as follows:

 - Maintain up-to-date operating system security patches and have installed updated virus/spyware protection software.
 Viruses and spyware can leave your computer vulnerable to attack and intrusion.
 Anti-virus and anti-spyware software will help to keep your computer safe from malicious software that could install itself or may try to install itself on your computer.